 Having decided to write a series on great artists, she decided her next project would be a book about Albrecht Dürer.
 In preparation to visit his birthplace in Germany, Tanzer took German classes at COD.
 As a result, “Across the Alps: The Secret Life of Albrecht Durer,” was published and is available on Amazon.

 Tanzer’s next book, “Graven Images: The Tumultuous Life and Times of Augusta Savage, Harlem Renaissance Artist,” was released by Taylor and Seale Publishers.
 She completed three book signings in Florida, Augusta’s birthplace, before the pandemic closed bookstores.

-She is now working on her latest book, “Blame It on the Bauhaus?” about Otti Berger and her life as a Bauhaus student and prominent textile designer who faced obstacles as a “secret” Jew in Germany during the 1920s and 1930s.
-Tanzer is brushing up on the German she learned at COD and took two additional COD courses, the first about individuals who tried to overthrow Adolf Hitler, and a second about Mies van der Rohe, the last director of the Bauhaus who originated steel and glass modern architecture.
+Published in 2022, her latest book “Blame It on the Bauhaus?” is about Otti Berger and her life as a Bauhaus student and prominent textile designer who faced obstacles as a “secret” Jew in Germany during the 1920s and 1930s.
+Tanzer brushed up on the German she learned at COD and took two additional COD courses, the first about individuals who tried to overthrow Adolf Hitler, and a second about Mies van der Rohe, the last director of the Bauhaus who originated steel and glass modern architecture.

 Tanzer advises students not to give up on their dreams.

 “Keep learning and working on your goal in your chosen field and, if that truly is where your heart and talents lie, you will succeed,” she said.
 “I credit my career in writing and wanting to tell the stories of artists to my mid-life venture into the inspiring courses at College of DuPage.